AndrejsGrocs/CPW/Readme.md

 **Big Special Thanks to Natalia Maca for help in design.**</br>
-**and to DCI teachers: Franco Speziali, Gilles Vanhaecke and Sebastian Salas Laurens for consultating us during this wonderful project.**
+**and to DCI teachers: Franco Speziali, Gilles Vanhaecke, and Sebastian Salas Laurens for consulting us during this wonderful project.**